Planning and Compliance

 Stations, rail infrastructure and systems – planning approval

-The second Environmental Impact Statement (EIS2) assessed impacts for stations, rail infrastructure and systems works.
-This covered the construction and operation of the railway itself, including stations and station precincts, rail systems and infrastructure.
+The second Environmental Impact Statement (EIS2) assessed impacts for stations, rail infrastructure and systems work.
+This covered the construction and operation of the railway, including stations and station precincts, rail systems and infrastructure.
 The EIS2 application was approved by the Minister for Planning and Infrastructure on 8 May 2013.

-A modification to EIS2 was approved on 20 May 2015 to alter the viaduct structure with a cable-stayed bridge over Windsor Road, Rouse Hill.
+A modification to EIS2 was approved on 20 May 2015 for a cable-stayed bridge over Windsor Road, Rouse Hill.

 Sydney Metro Trains Facility – planning approval

-The Sydney Metro Trains Facility Environmental Impact Statement (SMTF EIS) assessed impacts for the construction and operation of a train stabling and maintenance facility (formerly referred to as the Rapid Transit Rail Facility at the time of the EIS submission).
-This included a section of track for testing along with training and administration facilities (including an Operations Control Centre).
-The SMTF EIS application was approved by the Minister for Planning and Infrastructure on 15 January 2014.
+The Sydney Metro Trains Facility Environmental Impact Statement (SMTF EIS) assessed impacts for the construction and operation of a train stabling and maintenance facility at Rouse Hill and was approved by the Minister for Planning and Infrastructure on 15 January 2014.

-After receiving all applicable state and federal planning approvals, the Sydney Metro Northwest project has obtained further state planning approvals under Part 5 of the EPA Act.
-These approvals are self-determined by Transport for NSW in accordance with the provisions of the EPA Act Part 5.
+After receiving all applicable state and federal planning approvals, the Sydney Metro Northwest project has obtained further state planning approvals under Part 5 of the EP&A Act.
+These approvals are self-determined by Sydney Metro in accordance with the provisions of the EP&A Act Part 5 Division 5.1.

-Sydney Metro Part 5 approvals are often in the form of Review of Environmental Factors (REF) documents and currently include the:
+Sydney Metro Part 5 Division 5.1 approvals are often in the form of Review of Environmental Factors (REF) documents and currently include the: